Transcript: NPR's Interview With China's Ambassador To The U.S.

 Do you have time for one further question, please, sir.
 I'm genuinely curious because you become in a way an interpreter between two countries, two worlds.
 You try to explain China to the United States.
 Perhaps when you go home on leave, you try to explain something about the United States to Chinese people.
 What is one thing you would want Americans to know about China?
 And one thing that you try to make sure Chinese people know about America?

 I think there is a clear need for both sides to make greater efforts to understand the other side.
 There's still lack of mutual trust.
 There's still some degree of misunderstanding of the strategic intentions of the other side.
-I think we have to do a much better job to enable both sides to have better mutual understanding ... better mutual accommodation.
+I think we have to do a much better job to enable both sides to have better mutual understanding ... maybe better mutual accommodation.

 Do you think that the two countries' strategic intentions are not as much in conflict as some people fear they are?